geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 It doesn't offer any advanced features, it only enables building a website from a GitHub repository.

-Pages are built using [GitHub Actions](https://github.com/features/actions).
+Pages are built using [GitHub Actions](https://github.com/features/actions), a tool for triggering processes automatically in response to changes or other events in a GitHub repository.

 ### [ReadTheDocs](https://about.readthedocs.com/)